Red Deer College

 The Students’ Association of Red Deer College plays an important role in your life at RDC.
 The SA advocates for and represents students, provides a myriad of important (and fun!) services and is one of the largest employers of students on campus!

-If you have a question, concern, need some more information or want to become more active with your SA, stop by the SA office, call 403-342-3200 or send us an email!
+If you have a question, concern, need some more information or want to become more active with your SA, stop by the SA office, call 403-342-3200 or email us at !

 Our mission: The Students’ Association of Red Deer College will enrich and enhance the quality of student life at Red Deer College by providing affordable and quality services, effective political representation and exciting opportunities for its members.